Why This Matters

 • Regex scanning (JS/TS) — comment-aware, skips block and inline comments to reduce false positives

-• Pattern matching (all text) — 81 rules across 23 threat categories aligned to the OWASP Agentic AI taxonomy
+• Pattern matching (all text) — 85 rules across 22 threat categories aligned to the OWASP Agentic AI taxonomy, with post-filters to suppress known false positive patterns

 • Context-aware classification — findings in documentation code fences are classified as advisories (0 score impact) unless instructional intent is detected nearby, reducing false positives while preserving detection of OpenClaw-style attacks